immerfroehlich/audio-juicer/README.md

 - [ ] (Archive database?)

-Uses: cdparanoia and lame (ffmpeg for flac?) for audio and imageagick for image resizing command line tools

 TODO / Backlog
 ------------------------
 - [x] Pregap track (inaudible) - don't convert it to mp3.
 Remove the wav (Example: Genesis - Selling England..., Vangelis - Blade Runner)
 - [x] Add support for hidden audible pregap tracks (Example: Die Ärzte - 13)
 - [ ] What about titles that are too long?
 Example Al Di Meola - Casino
-- [ ] Selection of cdrom device
+- [x] Selection of cdrom device
+- [ ] Migrate to an OpenJDK version that is supported by Ubuntu (currently that is OpenJDK 11)
 - [ ] Read TOC and isrc for submission of discId to musicbrainz
 - [ ] If there is only one disc for discid don't ask the user for input.
 - [ ] Show progress bar during cdparanoia ripping process